Thinking of buying a golf impact bag, but need a little help with your decision?

 And there’s a target map on the front, so you can see where you’re hitting the ball on the clubface.

-The Amazingli bag is made from composite nylon, which means it’s waterproof, and once again you’re going to fill it with towels or clothes.
+The Golf Impact Bag Store training aid is made from composite nylon, which means it’s waterproof, and once again you’re going to fill it with towels or clothes.

 There’s a big circular target on the front, which you’ll want to hit in the center.

-The main difference between this bag and the SKLZ bag (really, there’s not much variation between bags) is that it’s yellow and generally a little cheaper.
+The main difference between this bag and the SKLZ bag (really, there’s not much variation between bags) is this one is designed by golf hall of famer Dr. Gary Wiren.

 And once again, it does what an impact needs to do.
 Withstand smash after smash with a metal stick!